vviikk/vviikk.github.io/README.md

 Front-end & Nodejs developer
 _Kuala Lumpur, Malaysia_

 I've been a programmer at heart even before I've left school.
 I love getting my hands dirty with code.
 I use Linux & Mac, and prefer `working through the command line`.
-When I'm not coding or cooking, I'm probably travelling or playing with Docker & Portainer.
+When I'm not coding or cooking, I'm probably travelling or professiong my undying love to Docker & Portainer.

 ----------